 - Probiotics can also lower the number of cancer-causing enzymes.

-Take them in the morning an hour before breakfast, on an empty stomach.
+Please note that if you take probiotic supplements, take them in the morning an hour before breakfast, on an empty stomach.
 Or you can take them two hours after eating dinner.

 Also, you can learn more about probiotics here: What Are Probiotics And Where Can I Find Them?